rOpenGov/geofi/cran-comments.md

 ## Submission note

-* examples in vignettes that use pxweb-data from Statistical Finland fixed to match the changed data structure
+* examples in vignettes that use suggested package now conditional to availability of a package
-* http -> https changes in documentation urls

 ## R CMD check results